Maternal-Fetal Medicine Research

-The obstetrical volume on our campus affords an opportunity for outcomes-based clinical research.
-Our faculty are philosophically dedicated to rigorous controlled trials intended to objectively evaluate principles of obstetrical care.
+The obstetrical volume on our campus affords a special opportunity for outcomes-based clinical research and to better define evidence of effective clinical practices in areas where it is lacking.
+Our faculty is philosophically dedicated to rigorous controlled trials intended to objectively evaluate principles of obstetrical care.

 The Division uses a combination of research approaches — from retrospective analyses to prospective observational studies and randomized clinical studies — in an effort to measure health care outcomes and better optimize obstetrical patient care.

 “We have a responsibility to measure the efficacy and safety of what we do for our patients.
 To us measuring is a special requirement for the physicians responsible for the largest public hospital maternity service in the United States.”